St Kilda, Scotland: First World War

-Early in the First World War, the Royal Navy erected a signal station on Hirta, and daily communications with the mainland were established for the first time in the history of the islands.
-In a belated response, the German submarine SM U-90 arrived in Village Bay on the morning of 15 May 1918 and, after issuing a warning, started shelling the island.
-Seventy-two shells were fired, and the wireless station was destroyed.
+Early in the First World War, the Royal Navy erected a signal station on Hirta, and daily communications with the mainland were established for the first time.
+On the morning of 15 May 1918, the German submarine SM U-90 arrived in Village Bay and, after issuing a warning, started shelling the island.
+Seventy-two shells were fired and the wireless station was destroyed.
 The manse, church, and jetty storehouse were damaged, but there was no loss of life.
 One eyewitness recalled: "It wasn't what you would call a bad submarine because it could have blowed every house down because they were all in a row there.
 He only wanted Admiralty property.
 One lamb was killed... all the cattle ran from one side of the island to the other when they heard the shots."

-As a result of this attack, a 4-inch Mark III QF gun was erected on a promontory overlooking Village Bay, but it never saw action against the enemy.
-Of greater long-term significance to the islanders were the introduction of regular contact with the outside world and the slow development of a money-based economy.
+As a result of this attack, a 4-inch Mark III QF gun was erected on a promontory overlooking Village Bay, but it never saw action.
+Of greater significance to the islanders were the introduction of regular contact with the outside world and the development of a money-based economy.
 This made life easier for the St Kildans but also made them less self-reliant.
 Both were factors in the evacuation of the island little more than a decade later.

-"Ironically, things improved with the war, which brought a naval detachment and regular deliveries of mail and food from naval supply vessels.
-But when these services were withdrawn at end of the war, the sense of isolation increased.
+"Ironically, things improved with the war, which brought a naval detachment and regular deliveries of mail and food from naval supply vessels but when these services were withdrawn at end of the war, the sense of isolation increased.
 Able bodied young islanders left for a better life, resulting in a breakdown of the island economy".

 Evacuation and aftermath

 Numerous factors led to the evacuation of St Kilda.
 The islands' inhabitants had existed for centuries in relative isolation until tourism and the presence of the military during the First World War led the islanders to seek alternatives to privations they routinely suffered.
-The changes made to the island by visitors in the nineteenth century disconnected the islanders from the way of life that had allowed their forebears to survive in this unique environment.
+The changes made to the island by visitors in the 19th century disconnected the islanders from the way of life that had allowed their forebears to survive in this environment.
 Despite the construction of a small jetty in 1902, the islands remained at the weather's mercy.

-After the War, most of the young men left the island, and the population fell from 73 in 1920 to 37 in 1928.
+After the end of the Great War, most of the young men left the island, and the population fell from 73 in 1920 to 37 in 1928.
 After the death of four men from influenza in 1926, there was a succession of crop failures in the 1920s.
 Investigations by the University of Aberdeen into the soil where crops had been grown have shown that there had been contamination by lead and other pollutants, caused by the use of seabird carcasses and peat ash in the manure used on the fields.
 This occurred over a lengthy period of time, as manuring practices became more intensive, and may have been a factor in the evacuation.